mmlacak/crochess/docs/source/libcc/ccpath.rst

     :returns: :c:data:`true` if successful, :c:data:`false` otherwise.
     :seealso: :c:func:`cc_path_node_iter_next()`

+.. c:function:: bool cc_path_link_to_steps( CcPathLink * path_link, CcStep ** steps__o_a )

+    Function returns a newly allocated linked list of steps, built from all path nodes in a given linked list.

+    Function also overwrites side-effect of the last step (accumulated so far in an *output* linked list), with the side-effect of the current path node.

+    Additionaly, function also builds linked list of tentative side-effects, if there are valid :c:member:`CcPathNode.sub` nodes of the current path node;
+    list built is then assigned to :c:member:`CcStep.tentative` pointer of the last step of the current path node.

+    *Output* parameter has to have its inner pointer (i.e. :c:expr:`*steps__o_a`) :c:data:`NULL`\-ed, before it can be used to return newly allocated linked list.

+    :param path_link: Path linked list.
+    :param steps__o_a: **Ownership**, *output*; newly allocated linked list.
+    :returns: :c:data:`true` if successful, :c:data:`false` otherwise.

 .. c:function:: bool cc_path_link_free_all( CcPathLink ** path_link__f )

     Frees all path links in a linked list.